 Decompresses all files with the .qp extension in a backup previously made with the -compress option.
 The innobackupex --parallel option will allow multiple files to be decrypted and/or decompressed simultaneously.
 In order to decompress, the qpress utility MUST be installed and accessible within the path.
-This process will remove the original compressed/encrypted files and leave the results in the same location.
-NOTE: After version 2.2.10 Percona XtraBackup doesn't automatically remove the compressed files.
-In order to clean up the backup directory users should remove the .qp files manually.
+Percona XtraBackup doesn't automatically remove the compressed files.
+In order to clean up the backup directory users should remove the \.qp files manually.